bernie-skipole/indipydriver/docs/source/usage/hardware.rst

                                     state="Ok",
                                     lightmembers=[frost, hot, heater] )

 It should be noted that the example would need a statement "from indipydriver import LightVector, LightMember" added to the head of the module.
-All the property vectors, and event vectors decribed later are available in the indipydriver package.

 This statusvector would be included in the 'Thermostat' device::